sherlynnw/sherlynnw.github.io/index.md

 <img src="/assets/logo/profile.png|width=100px" width="100">
 </p>

 Hi there!
-I'm Sher Lynn, a Machine Learning Engineer based in London.
-I have delivered multiple projects through the Software Development Lifecycle alongside technical and non-technical stakeholders.
-I am a self-starter and work best in fast-paced environments.
+I'm Sher Lynn, a client-facing Machine Learning Engineer born and raised in Malaysia, currently based in London.
+I graduated from Imperial College London with an MEng in Civil Engineering and have worked in the Technology field since January 2020.
+With my less-than-conventional career path into Machine Learning Engineering, I hope to be able to shed some light on the endless career possibilities within the technology industry to young women, ethnic minorities and the underpriviledged.